 However, not only this but it is very dangerous to try and fix a gas supply boiler yourself without the required experience, even if you do think that the boiler repair that is needed is straightforward.

-So, what are some of the most common issues people tend to experience with their boilers? ?
+So, what are some of the most common issues people tend to experience with their boilers?

 This includes no heat, low temperature and hot water due to problems with low water levels, issues with the thermostat or fuse box, failure of motorised valves/ diverter valve, and broken airlocks and diaphragms.

 A broken internal component or frozen pipes will typically be the reason for this, for example, the pressure valve or pump seal.

 You may also find that corrosion has caused this to occur, especially if your boiler is leaking around the tank or pipes.

 5 reasons why your boiler may not be Working

 This is why it is so important to invest in regular boiler servicing while also being aware of the signs that could mean there is something wrong with your boiler.

 These yearly checks will ensure that all of your appliances are in working order while any gas leaks will be repaired, and all of the parts will be inspected, such as pressure gauge, burners and pilot lights.

 If you think that there is something wrong with your boiler you need to call someone in as soon as possible so that you and your home is protected.

-So, let’s take a look at five warning signs you should look out for when it comes to determining whether your boiler needs servicing. ?
+So, let’s take a look at five warning signs you should look out for when it comes to determining whether your boiler needs servicing.

 1) The boiler is making noises it shouldn’t – If you have noticed some irregular noises coming from the boiler, you should turn it off and call your local gas engineer as quickly as possible.

 This indicates that your boiler is not working properly, which is why a servicing is recommended, so you can get to the bottom of the problem.

 3) The pilot light frequently goes out – This also indicates that there is a fault with your boiler, and it is unlikely that your boiler will produce heat as a result.

 4) A yellow or irregular flame – If you notice that the flame does not look like as it usually should, then you need to turn your boiler off immediately and get an engineer to your property as quickly as possible.

 5) Soot or smoke stains are appearing on the appliance or near it – This shouldn’t happen and is a clear indication that your boiler needs servicing.
 Soot build-up can be dangerous, and there is the risk of carbon monoxide poison if you don’t deal with this issue.

 What if you cannot afford to replace your boiler that is not working?

 Combi boiler installation can be expensive, around £2,000 to £3,000 for a Veissmann boiler, and not everyone has this type of money upfront.

 Plus, if you’re not on income-related benefits, you can’t get help with combi boiler installation under the ECO scheme.

 There is no need to let this dishearten you, as boilers on finance makes life much easier.

 When you pay monthly for a new boiler, your combi boiler installation will only set you back roughly £20 per month.

 Below, we reveal more about combi boiler installation and how boilers on finance allows you to pay monthly for a new boiler.

 Of course, when you pay monthly for a new boiler, it makes the cost of combi boiler installation a lot more manageable.

 However, there are other reasons to consider boilers on finance and opting to pay monthly for a new boiler.

 So, if you pay monthly for a new boiler over the span of five years, and your boiler breaks down within three years, you should be able to get it instantly fixed or benefit from new combi boiler installation.

 Another benefit of boilers on finance is that by opting to pay monthly for a new boiler you avoid any large up-front costs on combi boiler installation.

 Even if you currently have the money to fund combi boiler installation upfront, why drain your finances so much when you can get boilers on finance and pay monthly for a new boiler instead?

 After all, when you pay monthly for a new boiler, £20 or so is the equivalent to a takeaway or a few drinks down the pub.